Riot Headline Book Riot’s 2025 Read Harder Challenge

 Not for the Faint of Heart by Lex Croucher

-Following Lex Croucher’s YA take on King Arthur, Gwen and Art are Not in Love, she returns to the world of queer historical retellings with this story following the granddaughter of Robin Hood.
+Following Lex Croucher’s YA take on King Arthur, Gwen and Art are Not in Love, they return to the world of queer historical retellings with this story following the granddaughter of Robin Hood.
 Mariel is a captain in the Merry Men, but she can never seem to live up to her father’s expectations — or her own.
 And when she and her troupe kidnap a young healer named Clem, she begins to see the gaps in her understanding of what the Merry Men are and what they should be.
 The band of once-benevolent thieves are more concerned with territory skirmishes and rank now than helping the poor.
 But can a group of ragtag young people shift the balance of power once again?

 If you want to check out even more great retellings here on Book Riot, might I recommend: